Law society sets reinstatement hearing for ‘knees-together’ judge Robin Camp

-The Law Society of Alberta has a reinstatement hearing scheduled for a former judge who asked a rape complainant during a trial why she didn't keep her knees together.
+A former judge who asked why a rape complainant didn't keep her knees together has applied to practise law again.

-A notice on the society's website says Robin Camp's hearing is set for Nov.
+A notice on the Law Society of Alberta's website says there is to be a day-long reinstatement hearing for Robin Camp on Nov.
 14 in Calgary.

-Camp resigned from the Federal Court in March following a Canadian Judicial Council recommendation that he be removed from the bench.
+Camp resigned from the Federal Court in March following a Canadian Judicial Council recommendation that he be removed from the bench because his conduct was "manifestly and profoundly destructive" to the impartiality and integrity of the judiciary.

-Court transcripts from the 2014 sexual assault trial show that Camp, who was a provincial court judge at the time, called the complainant "the accused" numerous times and told her "pain and sex sometimes go together."
+Court transcripts from the 2014 sexual assault trial show that Camp, who was a provincial court judge in Calgary at the time, called the complainant "the accused" numerous times and told her "pain and sex sometimes go together."

 He questioned the complainant's morals and suggested her attempts to fight off the man were feeble.

-Camp found the accused, Alexander Wagar, not guilty, but the Appeal Court ordered a new trial that resulted in him being acquitted again.
+Camp found the accused, Alexander Wagar, not guilty, but the Appeal Court ordered a new trial that resulted in him being acquitted for a second time.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.